-The annual review should be scheduled at least once every academic year Unsatisfactory progress may lead to students being put on probation, suspension of financial aid and/or dismissal from the program.
+The annual review should be scheduled at least once every academic year.

+Unsatisfactory progress may lead to students being put on probation, suspension of financial aid and/or dismissal from the program.

-COMPREHENSIVE EXAMINATIONS
+COMPREHENSIVE EXAMINATION

-The comprehensive examination is designed to assess the student's mastery of two general fields of doctoral study.
-Unless an exception is granted by the Doctoral Program Director, Comprehensive Examinations are taken in May following a student's fourth semester, after the student completes all required courses and earns at least 72 credits (including advanced standing credits).
-In addition, all incomplete grades must be removed by meeting the requirements to complete the courses; even if the course is viewed by the student as not being relevant to his or her degree program.
+The comprehensive examination is designed to assess the student's mastery of their intended field of research.
+The examination is based on a reading list jointly written by the student and two faculty advisers in the end of the first year of doctoral study (more detail below).
+Unless an exception is granted by the Doctoral Program Director, Comprehensive Examinations are taken in May following a student's fourth semester, after the student completes all required courses and earns at least 67 credits (including advanced standing credits).
+In addition, all incomplete grades must be removed by meeting the requirements to complete the courses, even if the course is viewed by the student as not being relevant to his or her degree program.